espressif/esptool/README.md

 Running `esptool.py --trace` will dump all serial interactions to the standard output (this is *a lot* of output).
 This can be helpful when debugging issues with the serial connection, or when providing information for bug reports.

-## Using esptool.py from Python
+## Using esptool from Python

-esptool.py can easily be integrated into Python applications or called from other Python scripts.
+esptool.py, espefuse.py, and espsecure.py can easily be integrated into Python applications or called from other Python scripts.

 While it currently does have a poor Python API, something which [#208](https://github.com/espressif/esptool/issues/208) will address, it allows for passing CLI arguments to `esptool.main()`.
 This workaround makes integration very straightforward as you can pass exactly the